eslint/rfcs/designs/2018-relative-package-loading/README.md

 ## Backwards Compatibility Analysis

 This proposal maintains compatibility for most shareable configs, and most local installation setups from end users.
-There are a few backwards-compatible parts:
+There are a few backwards-incompatible parts:

 * Most "global installation" setups that use plugins will need to be modified.
 Previously, a user need to install plugins globally when ESLint was installed globally.
 With this proposal implemented, a user should install plugins as a dependency of the codebase that contains their config file.
 * Configs can no longer rely on plugin names being globally unique.
 For example, if two configs independently configure a plugin with the same name, their configurations would previously override each other; with this proposal implemented, the configs will create two independent configurations.
 Along similar lines, shareable configs can no longer reconfigure their siblings' plugins, as described in the "Drawbacks" section.